iamraymondlow/GRAB_AI_Challenge/README.md

 <h1> GRAB AI for SEA Challenge (Traffic Management) </h1>

-This section contains the instruction needed to properly run the code written for the GRAB AI for SEA Challenge 2019 (Traffic Management).
+This section contains the instructions needed to properly run the code written for the GRAB AI for SEA Challenge 2019 (Traffic Management).

 <h2> Data Description </h2>